advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 For example, in physics, the equations that describe motion uses mathematics as its language, in the same way game engine programmers use mathematics to create physics engines for games.
-Just like a player can be constrained to gameplay that follows the rules of physics in a video game, there has been no observed exceptions to the reverse engineered mathematical code that underlies physics in reality.
+Just like a player can be constrained to gameplay that follows the rules of physics in a video game, there has been none observed exceptions to the reverse engineered mathematical code that underlies physics in reality.

 With other words, humans have inferred mathematical descriptions that describe the world very accurately.
 Sometimes, it is very difficult due to lack of data and computational capacity,